Ruifeng-Tan/BatteryLife/README.md

 This is the official repository for [BatteryLife: A Comprehensive Dataset and Benchmark for Battery Life Prediction](https://dl.acm.org/doi/10.1145/3711896.3737372).
 If you find this repository useful, we would appreciate citations to our paper and stars to this repository.

+🔥**News** (2026.02) BatteryLife downloads exceed 30,000.
+BatteryLife v10 will be released on Zenodo and Huggingface around March 2026, fixing issues reported over the past year (updated preprocessing scripts are already in this repo).
+Thanks for the community’s support!

 :triangular_flag_on_post:**News** (2025.10) Added the standardized [SDU dataset](https://www.cell.com/cell-reports-physical-science/fulltext/S2666-3864(25)00256-5) to BatteryLife.
 Corrected the time_in_s column for all batteries.

 🔥**News** (2025.08) BatteryLife downloads exceed 10,000.